 Overland Travel to Hong Kong

-Hong Kong and China are connected by direct Guangzhou-Hong Kong through trains, two footbridge borders (between stations on the Hong Kong MTR and Shenzhen Metro), and several road crossings.
+Hong Kong and China are connected by direct trains, two footbridge borders (between stations on the Hong Kong MTR and Shenzhen Metro), and several road crossings.
 Most international travellers use the train and subway routes, but buses do run from various points in Hong Kong to the main road crossing at Huanggang (see here).
-It’s also possible to cross by bus at the more remote Sha Tau Kok crossing, though this unlikely to be of use for the majority of international travellers.
+It’s also possible to cross by bus over Shenzhen Bay Bridge or at the more remote Sha Tau Kok crossing, though these are unlikely to be of use for the majority of international travellers.

 Guangzhou to Hong Kong